Bioscience Division, Mail Stop M888, Los Alamos National Laboratory, Los Alamos, NM 87545

 The TB Structural Genomics Consortium (TB SGC)

 The TB Structural Genomics Consortium is a worldwide consortium of scientists from around the world devoted to determining structures of proteins from the pathogenic organism M. tuberculosis.
 Our group founded and led the TB SGC for its first 5 years as part of phase 1 of the NIH Protein Structure Initiative.
-Now the TB SGC continues as an NIAID-funded project led by Jim Sacchettini at Texas A&M University, with Los Alamos as an active member.
+Now the TB SGC continues as an NIAID-funded project led by Jim Sacchettini at Texas A&M University.
 The TB Structural Genomics Consortium has solved over a hundred structures of M. tuberculosis proteins already.
 We hope that these structures will form a foundation for drug discovery that will lead to improved anti-TB therapy.